No. 758 - Storys Creek - The Church of the Ascension

 “The camp has the proportions of a township, and is 11 miles from Avoca, along, on the whole, a fair bush road, but very steep in rising the hills.
 Very severe work on cattle when the heavy machinery for the mines went up.
 It has a store and post office.”

 By the mid 1920s a public hall, school and general store had been established and the permanent population had reached well over 200.
 However, a church was not opened until the 1950s.
-A Methodist Home Mission was established in 1938 while Anglican and Catholic services were held in the local school and later in the public hall.
+In 1919 the first Catholic service was held in the community hall.

-By the 1970s mining operations gradually declined and the mine finally closed in 1979.
+By the 1970s mining operations gradually declined and the mine finally closed in 1982.
 Thereafter the township became the “Storey’s Creek Outdoor Education Centre”, associated with Riverside High School in Launceston.
 This no longer operates and all but a handful of the township’s buildings have been removed or destroyed.

 Photographs of Storys Creek are rare.
 I have managed to locate only a single photograph of the Church of the Ascension, located alongside the public hall, which was taken when Riverside High School was using the site as part of its outdoor education program.
 Additional information about this church is welcomed as all articles will be updated.
 I can be contacted through this page or my Facebook page "Churches of Tasmania" which is linked here: <Churches of Tasmania>